The One: Crash to Create

 "The One -Crash to Create-" is the fifteenth single by the Japanese rock band Luna Sea, released on March 21, 2012.
 It is their first single since reuniting in 2010 and their first since "Love Song", which was released over 11 years earlier.
 It debuted at number five on the Oricon Singles Chart and reached number 23 on Billboard Japan's Japan Hot 100.

 Overview

+J said he felt that the first new material Luna Sea released after reuniting had to be good, no matter how long it took to create.
+He initially wanted a song that would bring out all of the things they had done up to their disbandment, as well as all the stuff they had done individually after it, but realized this would be impossible to fit into a normal format.
+So the bassist came up with the idea for each member to create their own parts, and then they would connect them together.
+He and drummer Shinya discussed the arrangement right up until five minutes before recording, and as a result said they both largely recorded their parts in one take.
+The final result is a song lastly nearly 23 minutes.